 After a trip checking out the graffiti art in Bushwick and other fun spots in this arty 'hood, head to this neighborhood favorite Italian restaurant.
 Vegetarians will love their menu of many veggie-friendly options, including vegetarian lasagna, gnocchi with gorgonzola sauce and walnuts and many other vegetarian dishes.
 Il Passatore Trattoria also serves brunch—get the piadina (flat bread) with eggs, mozzarella and prosciutto di Parma.

 Monte's, located in the Gowanus neighborhood of Brooklyn, has a menu of classic Italian food and pizza.
-The restaurant opened in 1906 and claims to be the oldest Italian restaurant in Brooklyn.
+The restaurant opened in 1906.
 It truly evokes authentic, old-world charm.
 Order a pizza or try one of their traditional Italian specialities.
 Although they have a dessert menu, you might want to head to Ample Hills, which is a short walk away, for some fresh, inventive ice cream flavors.

 Since the 1960s, this old-school Italian restaurant has been serving up the classics.
 Michael's is a Brooklyn institution and although it's located deep in Brooklyn (near Sheepshead Bay), it's worth the trip.
 The menu is filled with all the classics, as well as a notable seafood and meat menu.
 If you can't make it to Michael's, you can try to cook some of their dishes at home using their popular jarred tomato sauce.
 If you're heading to Brooklyn to host an event, Michael's is a great space for private events.